xiaoylu/DesignPattern/poll/Readme.md

     * [Example for understanding](https://gist.github.com/bodokaiser/5657156)
     * [C Macro to locate any instance in memory](https://radek.io/2012/11/10/magical-container_of-macro/)
     * [Nice figure in this blog (scroll down)](https://blog.butonly.com/posts/node.js/libuv/1-libuv-overview/)
   *

+Coroutine
+---

 Is async threading always good?
----

 * Completely async program can waste more memory space (and other resources due to competition).
 * Too many callbacks can be complicated.

-Coroutine
----
+Coroutine:
 * non-preemptive, routines are suspended and resumed.
 * e.g. python yeild, program proceeds from the last suspended point.
 * gorouting: user-space scheduling, less cost than threads.